 Between 1903 and 1915 fifteen greenhouses were built – a greenhouse devoted solely to grapes, a greenhouse for tree-climbing melons, greenhouses designed to house flowers, vegetables. palm trees, ferns and orchids.
 Five today are open to the public, representing the few remaining intact wood and glass Lord and Burnham greenhouses in the United States.

 A garden no longer for the elite …

 I finished my Sonneberg visit, I wondered if Mary Thompson Clark envisioned her gardens beyond that of providing pleasure and beauty for the few, invited, elite of the Gilded Age.
 Wittingly or not, nearly 100 years later, the beauty and pleasure of her gardens continues – but now for the pleasure of the everybodys of the world who find their way to Sonnenberg – everybodys like me.

 If you go …

 Sonnenberg is open 9:30 am – 4:30 pm May 1 through October 30.
-Admission is $10 for adults with discounts for seniors, students and children.
-Guided walking tours, Memorial Day through September 30, are included with admission at specified hours.
+An admission fee is charged.
+Guiided walking tours, Memorial Day through September 30, are included with admission at specified hours.
 Sonnenberg Gardens & Mansion State Historic Park, 151 Charlotte Street, Canandaigua, New York 14424.
 Telephone: 585 394-4922; Web: www.sonnenberg.org.
 For more Finger Lakes information: www.visitfingerlakes.com.